jonathan-zlatin/Avatar-Game/README.md

    - If using an IDE, add the JAR to the project's build path or libraries.
    - If compiling from the command line, use the `-cp` flag to include the JAR in the classpath.

-Example (command line):

-Replace `lib/DanoGameLab.jar` with the actual path to your JAR file.

 ## Usage

 - Use the arrow keys to move the avatar left and right.
 - Interact with flora by colliding with them using the avatar.
 - Observe the day-night cycle and dynamic environment changes.

 ---